 (d) the applicant has displayed sufficient need for such grant.

-(b) submit all information at least 21 days before the date of the Committee or sub-committee Meeting to consider such applications.
-Failure to do this will result in the Committee or sub-committee being able to defer the application to the next Committee or sub–committee Meeting.
+(b) submit all information at least 21 days before the date of the Committee or subcommittee meeting to consider such applications.
+Failure to do this will result in the Committee or sub-committee being able to defer the application to the next Committee or sub–committee meeting; and

-9.6 The Committee or any sub-committee shall meet with such frequency as shall be determined by the Members by resolution from time to time which dates shall be published on the Association's website at the beginning of each calendar year to consider applications for grants and membership and has the power to convene meetings at any other time and for any purpose on giving at least 7 days' notice, subject to such notice being able to be waived by all Committee or sub-committee members.
+9.7 The Committee or any sub-committee shall meet to consider applications for grants with such frequency as they shall determine from time to time which dates shall be published on the Association's website at the beginning of each calendar year.
+The Committee or any subcommittee shall have the power to convene meetings at any other time and for any purpose on giving at least 7 days' notice, subject to such notice being able to be waived by all Committee or sub-committee members.

-9.9 The maximum amount of grant to be disbursed from the general revenues of the Association (excluding any conditional donation that may impose a lower or higher amount) to any one Member in any financial year or years of the Association shall be decided from time to time by the Members in General Meeting (including for the avoidance of doubt at any Annual General Meeting).
+9.10 The maximum amount of grant to be disbursed from the unrestricted funds of the Association (excluding any conditional donation that may impose a lower or higher amount) to any one Member in any financial year or years of the Association shall be decided from time to time by the Members in General Meeting (including for the avoidance of doubt at any Annual General Meeting).

-10. Meetings of the Members of the Association:
+- Meetings of the Members of the Association

-10.1 The Annual General Meeting shall be held within 6 months of the financial year end as set out in Rule 12.1 and shall subject to Rule 10.3 be called by notice in writing to all current Members of at least 28 days.
-The notice shall name retiring Committee Members and shall call for nominations duly proposed and seconded.
+10.1 The Annual General Meeting shall be held within 6 months of the financial year end and shall subject to Rule 10.3 be called by notice in writing to all current Members of at least 14 days.
+The notice shall name any retiring Committee Members and, if there are any vacancies, shall call for nominations duly proposed and seconded.

 10.5 At all General Meetings (including the Annual General Meeting) a quorum shall consist of ten Members.

-10.6 The officers shall cause minutes to be kept in relation to all meetings of Members and published on the Association's website
+10.6 The Committee shall cause minutes to be kept in relation to all meetings of Members and published on the Association's website.

 10.7 The notice convening a meeting of Members shall specify the day, time and place of the meeting and the general nature of the business to be transacted thereat and, in the case of an Annual General Meeting, it shall specify the meeting as such.